ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 3. Generate the License key
 1. Map the License key to the TSP ID and Expiry time
-1. Respond to the source with the License Key (String)
+1. Responds to the source with the License Key (String)
-1. In case of Exceptions, system should trigger relevant error messages as specified below.
+1. In case of Exceptions, system triggers relevant error messages as specified below.

 #### B. Mapping Permissions to License Key